Gunman kills 19 children in Texas school rampage

 “My heart is broken today,” said Hal Harrell, the school district superintendent.
 “We’re a small community, and we’re going to need your prayers to get through this.”

-Adolfo Cruz, a 69-year-old air conditioning repairman, was still outside the school as the sun set, seeking word on his 10-year-old great-granddaughter, Elijah Cruz Torres.
+Adolfo Cruz, a 69-year-old air conditioning repairman, was still outside the school as the sun set, seeking word on his 10-year-old great-granddaughter, Eliajha Cruz Torres.

 He drove to the scene after receiving a terrifying call from his daughter shortly after the first reports of the shooting.
 He said other relatives were at the hospital and the civic center.